Sowhardo-islam/Servo-plotter-writer-v2-/README.md

-and now if you dont install thease libary plz install. and open writer_v2.ino and upload it.
+and now if you dont install thease libary >>> plz install. and open writer_v2.ino compile and upload it.